syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the symbol palette symbols background color

-To change the appearance of the symbol palette symbols' background color, use the following CSS code:
+To customize the background color of symbols in the symbol palette, apply the following CSS code:

 ```cshtml
 <style>